- creates the conditions for teachers to understand their impact on learner outcomes and continually improve their practice

 - of a specific year level

-- of a specific subject area
+- in a specific subject area

 - with a similar background/lived experience